Have you ever wondered why thyme is one of the most popular herbs to grow in the garden? Well, I’ve got you covered.

 The thyme plant is one of the most popular culinary herbs and is one of the essential ingredients in any chef’s pantry.

 If you’ve ever had the pleasure of eating fresh, homegrown thyme, you know that it’s one of the most fragrant, delicious, and versatile herbs available.
-Thyme has a wide range of therapeutic benefits and has been used for thousands of years in traditional medicine.
+Thyme has a wide range of therapeutic benefits and has been used in traditional medicine for thousands of years.

 This post will take you through the basics of growing thyme and give you some background on how it has been used throughout history.
 We’ll also touch on the health benefits and popular culinary uses of this delicious and nutritious herb.